nkroemer/reliability/README.md

 ### Voxel-wise/ROI reliability

-This module is used to calculate the correlation coefficients (intra-class coefficient, Pearson & Spearman correlation coefficients) on the voxel-level within subjects and between contrasts.
+This module is used to calculate the correlation coefficients (intra-class coefficient, Pearson & Spearman correlation coefficients) on the voxel level within subjects and between contrasts.

 1. Define the study design and contrasts of interest.
 1. Check the boxes to select coefficients you want to analyze.